appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/create-drill-down-view.md

 # Create Data Drill down View

-This page shows you how to build a data drill down view from a master dataset.
+This page shows you how to build a data drilldown view from a master dataset on a Table or a List widget.

 ## Prerequisites
 - A datasource containing the data to display.